11 Easy Steps to Install a Solar Tube

 • Do not work around slippery surfaces.

-• Implement your installation during calm, dry weather.
+• Conduct your installation during calm, dry weather.

 • The drywall isn’t strong enough to carry your weight.
 Have a stepladder in place.